nopivnick/itp.nopivnick.com/_posts/2018-09-25-observation-public-interaction.md

 ![image-title-here](/assets/images/IMG_3477.jpg)

-## Write down your assumptions as to how it’s used, and describe the context in which it’s being used.

 The photo booth is mounted in the lobby of [Spring Studios](https://www.springstudios.com/shoots/new-york/), a slick commercial photography and events venue located in New York City's stylish Tribeca neighborhood.

 Upon further reflection, I understand the correlation between a self-serve photo booth and a venue that provides raw space for commercial photography shoots but at first glance it wasn't clear what purpose the object served.
 This, despite having used similar devices before.